Vitus-Blaster/Z80-MBC2-ESP32-VGA/README.md

 The LIBV folder contains my implementations of modules that aren't in LIBC and LIBF.

-In passing-parameters you will find the description and an example of how the compiler receives and returns the parameters through the index register IX.
+In Parameters passing you will find the description and an example of how the compiler receives and returns the parameters through the index register IX.